Source code for ezmsg.blackrock.cereplex_impedance

 [docs] @processor_state class CerePlexImpedanceState: trackers: list | None = None # list[_HeadstageTracker] max_buffer_samples: int = 0 fft_samples: int = 0 fs: float = 0.0 impedance: np.ndarray | None = None # (n_ch,), NaN = unmeasured ch_axis: typing.Any = None

-[docs] def extract_impedance( data: np.ndarray, fft_samples: int, fs: float, freq_lo: float, freq_hi: float, test_current_nA: float, ) -> float | None: """Extract impedance (kOhm) from the 1 kHz component via single-bin DFT.
-Detrends the tail of the burst (skipping the settle transient), computes the FFT, and extracts the peak-to-peak amplitude in the *freq_lo*--*freq_hi* band.
-Impedance is ``V_p2p / I_peak``. .. important:: *data* must be in **microvolts**.
+[docs] def extract_impedance( data: np.ndarray, fft_samples: int, fs: float, freq_lo: float, freq_hi: float, test_current_nA: float, ) -> float | None: """Extract impedance (kOhm) from the 1 kHz component via Hann-windowed DFT.
+Detrends the tail of the burst (skipping the settle transient), applies a Hann window, computes the FFT, and sums the band-limited energy to recover the peak amplitude of the injected test tone.
+Impedance is ``V_p2p / I_p2p``. .. important:: *data* must be in **microvolts**.
 Passing raw ADC counts will produce impedance values that are wrong by the ADC scale factor.
-When using :class:`CereLinkSource`, set ``microvolts=True``.
-Args: data: 1-D array of samples for a single channel burst, in microvolts. fft_samples: Number of samples (from the end of *data*) to use for the FFT. fs: Sampling rate in Hz. freq_lo: Lower bound of the extraction band (Hz). freq_hi: Upper bound of the extraction band (Hz). test_current_nA: Peak amplitude of the injected test current (nA).
-Returns: Impedance in kOhm, or ``None`` if *data* is too short or no energy is found in the target band. """ if len(data) < fft_samples: return None # Use the tail of the burst (skip settle transient at the start) signal = data[-fft_samples:].astype(np.float64) signal = ss.detrend(signal, type="linear") spectrum = np.fft.rfft(signal) freqs = np.fft.rfftfreq(fft_samples, d=1.0 / fs) mask = (freqs >= freq_lo) & (freqs <= freq_hi) if not np.any(mask): return None amplitude = (2.0 / fft_samples) * np.sqrt(np.sum(np.abs(spectrum[mask]) ** 2)) p2p = 2 * amplitude impedance_kohm = p2p / test_current_nA return impedance_kohm if impedance_kohm > 0 else None
+When using :class:`CereLinkSignalSource`, set ``microvolts=True``.
+Args: data: 1-D array of samples for a single channel burst, in microvolts. fft_samples: Number of samples (from the end of *data*) to use for the FFT. fs: Sampling rate in Hz. freq_lo: Lower bound of frequency range for peak extraction (Hz). freq_hi: Upper bound of frequency range for peak extraction (Hz). test_current_nA: Peak-to-peak amplitude of the injected test current (nA).
+Returns: Impedance in kOhm, or ``None`` if *data* is too short or no energy is found in the target band. """ if len(data) < fft_samples: return None # Use the tail of the burst (skip settle transient at the start). signal = data[-fft_samples:].astype(np.float64) signal = ss.detrend(signal, type="linear") # Hann window: concentrates an off-bin tone's energy into a ~4-bin # main lobe, so the band-sum amplitude estimate below doesn't under- # report by up to 1/√2 for tones that straddle two rectangular bins. window = np.hanning(fft_samples) spectrum = np.fft.rfft(signal * window) freqs = np.fft.rfftfreq(fft_samples, d=1.0 / fs) mask = (freqs >= freq_lo) & (freqs <= freq_hi) if not np.any(mask): return None # Power-integrated amplitude.
+Parseval gives, for a windowed pure tone # of peak amplitude A whose main lobe fits inside the mask: # # Σ_{rfft bins} |X_w|² ≈ (N · A² / 4) · Σ w² # # Solving for A: A = 2·√(Σ|X|²) / √(N · Σw²). # # For a rectangular window (Σw² = N) this reduces to the familiar # ``(2/N)·√Σ|X|²``; for any other window the ``sum(w)``-style # coherent-gain correction would be wrong by ``√(ENBW)``. amplitude = (2.0 / np.sqrt(fft_samples * np.sum(window**2))) * np.sqrt(np.sum(np.abs(spectrum[mask]) ** 2)) p2p = 2 * amplitude impedance_kohm = p2p / test_current_nA # if impedance_kohm < 8 or impedance_kohm > 900: # import matplotlib.pyplot as plt # # plt.subplot(2, 1, 1) # plt.plot(signal) # plt.xlabel("Sample") # # plt.subplot(2, 1, 2) # ylim = np.max(np.abs(spectrum[mask])) # plt.semilogx(freqs, spectrum) # plt.xlabel("Frequency (Hz)") # plt.ylim([-ylim, ylim]) # # plt.tight_layout() # plt.suptitle(f"Impedance = {impedance_kohm:.2f} kOhm") # plt.show() return impedance_kohm if impedance_kohm > 0 else None

 def _scan_for_active(data: np.ndarray, pos: int, hs: _HeadstageTracker) -> None: """Find the currently-active channel and tag the next one for measurement.""" remaining = data[pos:, hs.ch_start : hs.ch_end] has_data = np.any(remaining != 0, axis=0) candidates = np.flatnonzero(has_data) if len(candidates) == 0: return # Pick the channel whose first non-zero sample is earliest first_nz = np.argmax(remaining[:, candidates] != 0, axis=0) active_local = int(candidates[first_nz.argmin()]) do_next = remaining[0, active_local] != 0 # True if we don't know when active_local started. n_hs = hs.ch_end - hs.ch_start hs.tracking_ch = hs.ch_start + (active_local + int(do_next)) % n_hs hs.buf_len = 0